lrspeiser/sigmagravity/README.md

 **Connection to f(T) dimensional structure:** In f(T) theories, a dimensional constant with units [length]² necessarily sets the scale where modified gravity activates (R. Ferraro, private communication).
 In Σ-Gravity, the coherence scale $\ell$ plays an analogous role.
 However, validation against 171 SPARC galaxies shows that $\ell$ is **field-dependent** (varying with $\sigma_v$, $\Sigma_b$, $R_{\text{disk}}$) rather than universal.
 This is consistent with f(T,$\mathcal{L}_m$) theories where the modification scale depends on matter distribution.

 **Open theoretical issue:** Non-minimal matter couplings in teleparallel gravity can violate local Lorentz invariance unless carefully constructed (see Krššák & Saridakis 2016, CQG 33, 115009).
-Whether the specific coherence-dependent coupling $\Sigma[g, \mathcal{C}]$ preserves Lorentz invariance requires further investigation.
-We note that the coupling depends only on scalar quantities (acceleration magnitude, coherence measure), which may mitigate this concern.
+Whether the specific coherence-dependent coupling $\Sigma[g_N, \mathcal{C}]$ preserves Lorentz invariance requires further investigation.
+We note that the coupling depends only on scalar quantities (baryonic acceleration magnitude, coherence measure), which may mitigate this concern.

 ### 2.3 Field Equations and Weak-Field Limit